tombetthauser/fullstack-faqs/README.md

 - A: GitHub Secrets: https://docs.github.com/en/actions/security-guides/encrypted-secrets

 ## Using Object.values
 - Q:  I have the query result ordered by ratings of the jokes in descending order from the backend.
-However, on the frontend the query is still sending back the result in order of id (back to ascending order).
+However, on the frontend the query is still rendering the result in order of the id (back to ascending order).
 - A: When dealing with an Array-like object with random key ordering, notice how the array is rearranged in acending order based on the numberic key.
 When using numeric keys, **the values are returned in the keys' numerical order**
 ```
 const arrayLikeObj2 = { 100: 'a', 2: 'b', 7: 'c' };